 You can also presumptively cleanse yourself of any of the bad stuff with antimicrobial treatments.
 There are both conventional and natural versions, which prevent against parasites, viruses, fungi and bacteria.

-Bottom Line: Whether presumptively or selectively, either of these options work when it comes to treating any chronic infections you might have going on in your body.
+In Conclusion: Whether presumptively or selectively, either of these options work when it comes to treating any chronic infections you might have going on in your body.

 Step 3: Rebuild Flora